VirendraChavda/weather-forecasting/README.md

 ### Author: Virendrasinh Chavda

 <p align="justify">
 This repository contains the code for a weather forecasting application that predicts various meteorological parameters using advanced machine learning models.
-Built on a robust tech stack involving **Dash**, **FastAPI**, **Google Cloud BigQuery**, and **Open-Meteo APIs**, the application provides precise and real-time weather forecasts for different cities.
+Built on a robust tech stack involving <strong>Dash</strong>, <strong>FastAPI</strong>, <strong>Google Cloud BigQuery</strong>, and <strong>Open-Meteo APIs</strong>, the application provides precise and real-time weather forecasts for different cities.
 This repository includes all necessary backend logic, data ingestion pipelines, and trained models for seamless operation.
 </p>

 ![HomePage](weather.png)